-On one side, the Scottish government says that following a "yes" vote, it's in everyone's interests to share the pound and retain the services of the Bank of England.
+On the other, the Scottish government says that following a "Yes" vote, it's in everyone's interests to share the pound and retain the services of the Bank of England.

 It's a debate which has sparked discussion on all sides, from politicians to businesses and the financial industry itself.

 Here's what you should know about the post "Yes" currency debate.

 In its White Paper blueprint for independence, the Scottish government says a currency union is vital to let companies go about their business, otherwise there could be a damaging effect in the rest of the UK.